JavTahir/JavTahir/README.md

-# Hi there! 👋 I'm Javeria Tahir
+# <div style="display:inline; animation: typing 2s steps(30) 1s 1 normal both;">Hi there! 👋 I'm Javeria Tahir</div>

 <h2>Full Stack Mobile App Developer</h2>

 I love building intuitive **user interfaces**.
 Designing for mobile is a challenge, but I enjoy bringing the dream designs to life.
 From battling **Gradle bugs** to optimizing server-client communication, i try to maintain a clean and cost effective architecture flow! **Coding is my passion**, and without it, life is pretty boring.
-Collaborating on implementing different ideas is what i am looking forward to it <3
+Collaborating on implementing different ideas is what i am looking forward to <3

 ## Expertise